marxistpokemon/Diana_Game/Docs/2014-05-30_Arq_WObject interaction.md

 ### Component PlayerWorldInteraction

-Controls the interacton of the palyer and world objects.
+Controls the interacton of the player and world objects.
 When it receives a ```PlayerStartAction``` event it prepares a list of all available actions and processes all inputs from there.

 ### List<PlayerAction> availableActions